cosmicavocado/Tic-Tac-Toe/README.md

 # Demo Outline

-* Shown current player's turn message
+* Shows current player's turn message
-    * Valid moves alternate between 'X' and 'O'
+    * Valid clicks alternate between 'X' and 'O'
     * Can't click same square twice
-* Solve for winner
+* Solves for winner
     * Shown message on win
-* Check for tie
+* Checks for tie
     * Shown message on tie
-* Won't allow user to keep clicking after game over (will auto reset 2.5 seconds)
+* Won't allow user to play or reset after game over (will auto reset 2.5 seconds)
 * User can reset game if they like
-    * Except if game is already over because of auto wipe
+    * Except if game is already over
+        * Otherwise the auto reset could wipe new clicks

 # Approach

 ## How I solved for the winner

-* Created a 2D array where each inner array holds the indices of a possible win condition
-* For each win condition and for each index I looped the grid boxes node list while pushing the box contents into a temporary array (markers)
+* Used a 2D array containing win conditions to loop the grid boxes storing the contents in a temporary array
-    * Reduced markers array to count the instances of each possible result ('X', 'O', '')
+* Then I reduced the markers array into an array called matches to count instances of ‘X’, ‘O’, and empty string
-* If reduced array 'X' or reduced array 'O' has length === length of a win condition
+* If matches ‘X’ or ‘O’ = the length of a win condition
-    * Game end is true
+    * Game is over
-* If game has not ended
+* If game still isn’t over
     * Check for tie
-* Return boolean result to trigger end of game or continue

 ## Hurdles

 * Wanted to optimize code more than I did even though time was not abundant
-* Spent a lot of time researching documentation and markup
 * Underestimated the time README would take to complete
-* Struggled with breaking down my project in a way that other people can understand for a presentation
+* Struggled with breaking down my project in a way that other people can understand
-    * Habit of mixing code into pseudocode
-    * Never made a README before

 # Takeaways